squaremo/spresm/docs/rfc/0001-spresm.md

 -- for example, a continuous integration pipeline would build the configuration image when you pushed to a pull request, then it would be tested (e.g., its output linted) and the results reported back.
-Once merged, it would be built again and run through another battery of tests, before being pushed to the image repository and released into the cluster.
+Once merged, the configuration would be built from master, and run through another battery of tests, before being pushed to the image repository and released to the running system.

 ## Motivation